 This freedom allows the soul to reach forward with the hand of faith and take the hand of God.

 For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit, the things of the Spirit.
 For to be carnally minded is death, but to be spiritually minded is life and peace.
 Romans 8:5-6

 What would you and I attempt in life if we actually believed and accepted the freedom in Christ that is ours?
 Would we dare to be mighty men and women of God free from the chains of our past and no longer held captive by the sins that now keep us bound?
 Jesus points the way, “If the Son therefore shall make you free ye shall be free indeed.”
 John 8:36

 “The only condition upon which the freedom of man is possible is that of becoming one with Christ.
 “The truth shall make you free;” and Christ is the truth.
 Sin can triumph only by enfeebling the mind, and destroying the liberty of the soul.
 Subjection to God is restoration to one’s self,—to the true glory and dignity of man.”
 Ellen White, Desire of Ages 466

 Here are a few Hit the Mark questions for this week’s lesson discussion:

-- Is the following statement True, Mostly True, Somewhat True or Not True: If you sin knowingly you no longer have salvation.
+- Is the following statement True, Mostly True, Somewhat True or Not True: The more religious a person becomes, the more they are walking according to the spirt.
 Explain your answer.